slightlynybbled/mats/readme.md

             if not 5.6 <= flow <= 6.4:
                 self.fail()

-            # should return a (key, value) tuple which are the results of the test
+            # should return a value corresponding to the test results
             return flow

         def teardown(self, aborted=False):